darktable-org/dtdocs/content/module-reference/utility-modules/shared/neural-restore.md

 The collapsible _output parameters_ section controls how the result is written to disk.
 Settings apply to whichever task is currently active.

-bit depth
+bit depth _(denoise and upscale only)_
-: _denoise_ and _upscale_ write TIFF; this combo picks the bit depth (_8 bit_, _16 bit_, _32 bit (float)_). _raw denoise_ writes DNG regardless and ignores this setting.
+: Bit depth of the output TIFF (_8 bit_, _16 bit_, _32 bit (float)_).
+Raw denoise writes a DNG and is unaffected.

-profile
+profile _(denoise and upscale only)_
 : Colour profile embedded in the output TIFF. _image settings_ uses the working profile of the source image.
 The other entries match the standard export dialog.
+Raw denoise writes a DNG and is unaffected.

 preserve wide-gamut colors _(denoise only)_
 : When on, pixels whose colour falls outside sRGB gamut pass through the model unchanged – wide-gamut colours are preserved exactly, but those specific pixels are not denoised.
 When off, every pixel is denoised but wide-gamut colours may be clipped to sRGB.

 add to the current collection
 : Import the output into darktable automatically when it's written.
-The new image is grouped with the source image so they live together in the lighttable.
+The new image is grouped with the source image so they appear together in darktable.

 output folder
 : Where the output file is written.
 Supports darktable variables – `$(FILE_FOLDER)` (the default) writes next to the source image.
 Use the folder-icon button to pick a directory.